digital-botanical-gardens-initiative/digital-botanical-gardens-initiative.github.io/content/authors/defossez_emmanuel/_index.md

 ---
 # Display name
-title: "Bernd Rinn"
+title: "Emmanuel Defossez"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "Bernd Rinn"
+- "defossez_emmanuel"

 # Is this the primary user of the site?
-superuser: false
+superuser: true

 # Role/position (e.g., Professor of Artificial Intelligence)
-role:
+role: EMI Initiator

 # Organizations/Affiliations
 organizations: